 - Exposition to new ways of thinking: Reverse innovation, Strategic renewal, Leadership and Innovation management, Social Impact Assessment, etc.

-Poverty remains a strong reality in the developing world, even in countries which experience high growth rates.
+This program focuses on the societal challenges; poverty remains a strong reality in the developing world, even in countries which experience high growth rates.
 It is also on the rise in many – if not all – developed countries.
 To fight poverty, philanthropic action, public authorities and international institutions have shown their limits.
-In this intensive 2-week summer program, students discover how forward-looking firms develop creative market-based solutions to alleviate poverty, at times in partnership with civil society and public authorities.
+In this program, students discover how forward-looking firms develop creative market-based solutions to alleviate poverty, at times in partnership with civil society and public authorities.
 Students are exposed to social enterprises with innovative business models, as well as established firms who have realized it is in their interest to develop inclusive business models.
-Students will work in teams in coordination with executives in the formulation of an inclusive business model to be presented to a Final Jury at the session close.
+Students will work in teams in coordination with Veolia leading executives in the formulation of an inclusive business model to be presented to a Final Jury at the session close.

-The Inclusive and Social Business Summer School Program is launched by The Social Business / Enterprise and Poverty Chair, co-presided by Professor Muhammad Yunus (Founder of the Grameen Bank and Nobel Prize Recipient 2006) and Martin Hirsch (former French High Commissioner on Active Solidarity against Poverty).
-The Social Business / Enterprise and Poverty Chair is sponsored by Danone , Schneider Electric and Renault.
+The summer school program was launched by The Social Business / Enterprise and Poverty Chair, co-presided by Professor Muhammad Yunus (Founder of the Grameen Bank and Nobel Prize Recipient 2006) and Martin Hirsch (former French High Commissioner on Active Solidarity against Poverty).
+It is part of HEC’s Society & Organization Center, which is sponsored by forward-looking firms such as Danone, Schneider Electric, Renault, Sodexo and Veolia.